yisraelU/Studying/ISO_Important.md

 ## Important ISO (Internation Organization for Standardization)
-# standars worth knowing and remembering
+# standards worth knowing and remembering
 - Language
   - ISO-639 : Language code that represents a particular language
   - This is broken down into parts such as ISO-639-3